By Rich Castagna, Vice President of Editorial, TechTarget

 When companies have chosen to go with the external cloud file sync-and-share option, the favorite alternatives read like a sync-and-share who's who: Google Drive (47%), Dropbox (46%), Microsoft OneDrive (27%) and Box (24%).

-The most popular in-house implementation choices are Syncplicity (21%), which was recently sold off by EMC, and IBM (15%).
+The most popular in-house implementation choices are Syncplicity by Axway (21%), which was recently sold off by EMC, and IBM (15%).
 The rest of the field is fairly bunched, with Code42 (11%) holding a slight edge over Commvault and AppSense, both registering 9%.